We are about to embark on an important, historic event in this community!

 Ballots may be returned by standard mail or scanned and returned by email.
 Only ballots received by the deadline for the Section will be counted.

-Click the link above to view the amended Deed Restriction document that each Section will be voting to approve.
-Note - the document for Section 8 will also state that commercial businesses are permitted.
+Click one of the links above to view the amended Deed Restriction document that each Section will be voting to approve.
+Note - as before the document for Section 8 also includes a provision for commercial business use.

-The new document is longer than the original because it now contains the updated legal language and definitions from the Texas Property Code Chapter 211 as recommended by our attorney.
+The new documents are longer than the original because they now contain the updated legal language and definitions from the Texas Property Code Chapter 211 as recommended by our attorney.

-The amended document removes the language about the original developers and the Civic Committees which is no longer accurate.
+The amended documents remove the language about the original developers and the Civic Committees which is no longer accurate.

 The only changes to the actual restrictions being proposed are as follows: